 Start building a verifiable spec →

 A verification engine that passes everything is not a verification engine.
-PostIdea's verification is deterministic: if the identifiers the spec requires are not in your source code, the verdict is FAILED.
+PostIdea's verification uses deterministic checks for Layers 1 and 2: if the identifiers the spec requires are not in your source code, the verdict is FAILED.

-No subjective judgment.
+No subjective judgment for the pass/fail verdict.
 No "looks good to me."
 Either the code matches the spec or it doesn't.
+Layer 3 provides advisory context but never overrides the deterministic verdict.